Conflict Engagement Services through UBC Equity & Inclusion Office

 Book an appointment for specific concerns:

-- Management and resolution of inter-personal conflicts between members of the UBC community.
-Book a consultation with Monica Kay, Senior Manager, Civility and Human Rights.
+Book a consultation with the Human Rights Advisor (vacant).
 The initial consultation is for 30 minutes to discuss your concerns and work with you to determine next steps.
 Before an appointment can be booked you will be asked to fill out a confidential pre-appointment form and briefly describe the nature of your concern.

 The following applies every time someone contacts our office: